Laura Trott (politician): Career

-Political career

-Trott was a Conservative Party councillor for Frognal and Fitzjohns on the Camden London Borough Council between 2010 and 2014.
+Trott served as a Conservative Party Councillor for Frognal and Fitzjohns on Camden London Borough Council between 2010 and 2014.

-In January 2009, she became a political adviser for the Conservatives.
-Trott then became a special adviser to then Minister for the Cabinet Office Francis Maude in May 2010 with the remit of political policy and media, and was later promoted to chief of staff.
+In January 2009, she became a political adviser for the Conservatives, before becoming a special adviser to then Minister for the Cabinet Office Francis Maude in May 2010 with the remit of political policy and media, and was then promoted to chief of staff.
 She was subsequently appointed as a political adviser in the Number 10 Policy Unit, responsible for education and family policy under then Prime Minister David Cameron.
 Trott was credited for formulating the party's tax-free childcare policy.

 After the 2015 general election, Trott was promoted to director of strategic communication.
 In 2016, she was appointed a Member of the Order of the British Empire (MBE) in Cameron's Resignation Honours for her political and public service.
-After the election of Prime Minister Theresa May, she left the government and became a partner at the political consultancy and public relations firm Portland Communications in September 2017.
+After the election of Prime Minister Theresa May, she left government service and became a partner at the political consultancy and public relations firm Portland Communications in September 2017.

+Parliamentary career

+Early career

 Trott was selected as the Conservative candidate for Sevenoaks in Kent on 10 November 2019.
-It is a notionally safe Conservative seat, having elected a member of the party since 1924, and was previously represented by former Secretary of State for Defence Michael Fallon.
-She was elected as MP for Sevenoaks in the 2019 general election with a majority of 20,818 (40.9%).
+It is a Safe Conservative seat, having elected a member of the party since 1924, and was previously represented by former Secretary of State for Defence Michael Fallon.
+At the 2019 general election, Trott was elected as MP for Sevenoaks with a majority of 20,818 and 60.7% of the vote.
 Trott is the first woman to represent the constituency.

-Trott was a policy fellow at the Centre for Science and Policy at the University of Cambridge between 2020 and 2021.
+She was a policy fellow at the Centre for Science and Policy at the University of Cambridge between 2020 and 2021.

-In the private member's bill ballot, she was the highest placed Conservative MP which guaranteed that her bill would be debated in parliament.
-She presented her bill on 5 February 2020, which aimed to restrict access to botulinum toxin and filler cosmetic procedures for under 18s.
+On 5 February 2020 Trott presented her Private Member's Bill, which aimed to restrict access to botulinum toxin and filler cosmetic procedures for under 18s.
 It became law in October 2021.

-Trott has been a member of the Health and Social Care Select Committee since March 2020.
-She is also on the steering committee of the China Research Group.
+Trott was a member of the Health and Social Care Select Committee between March 2020 and November 2022.
+She was also on the steering committee of the China Research Group during the same period.
 Trott co-wrote a policy paper advocating for the establishment of "accelerator zones" with fellow Conservative MP Bim Afolami in February 2021 for the think tank Social Market Foundation.
 The zones would have relaxation of visa rules, tax incentives, and policy fellowship programmes.

 On 6 July 2022, in the wake of the resignations of Chancellor Rishi Sunak and Health Secretary Sajid Javid from the second Johnson ministry following the Chris Pincher scandal, Trott resigned as Parliamentary Private Secretary to the Department for Transport, citing "trust in politics is – and must always be – of the utmost importance, but sadly in recent months this has been lost".
-Two days later, following Johnson's resignation as Conservative Party leader, she endorsed Sunak's bid to succeed him in the July–September 2022 Conservative Party leadership election.
+Two days later, following Johnson's resignation as Conservative Party leader, she endorsed Sunak's failed bid to succeed him in the July–September 2022 Conservative Party leadership election, and also endorsed his successful bid to succeed Liz Truss in the October 2022 Conservative Party leadership election.